nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

    is addressed to is already in the application
 4. If both checks pass, the application finally calls `model:addOrder(toAdd)` to add the `Order`.

+Note that in the diagram above, the "else" clause for the `alt` boxes have been omitted for brevity.
+If either check fails, an exception is thrown and an error is displayed back to the user.

 Here is an activity diagram to more clearly illustrate the logic of the application:
 ![AddOrderActivityDiagram](images/AddOrderActivityDiagram.png)